Sofiia13/travel_app/README.md

 ## How the App Works
 1. **Registration and Login:** First, the user registers and logs in to their account.
 2. **Create a Trip:** After logging in, the user can create a new trip and add friends to the trip.
-3. **Select a City:** The group of friends then selects a city to travel to.
+3. **Select a City:** The group of friends selects a city to travel to.
 4. **Choose a Category and Place:** The group selects the category of places they want to visit and chooses specific locations.
 5. **Interactive Map:** Users can view places on a dynamic map to see where the locations are.
-They can add places to their favorites or schedule a visit to a location directly in Google Calendar.
+They can add places to their favorites or schedule a visit to a location using Google Calendar.
 6. **Chat:** The app features a built-in chat, allowing users to coordinate and finalize plans with friends directly within the app.

 ## Features